 Now then, as we mentioned in the beginning, we should first determine how we will invoice our project.
 If you'd like to send out invoices on a monthly basis, you should set up your milestones accordingly - one for each month.
 If you want to invoice different steps of your projects, e.g. "buying a plot of land", "hiring an architect", then you should create milestones that correspond with each of those steps.
 Click here to learn more about how to invoice a project.

 Basically, the milestones help you keep an overview of what needs to happen by when.
 Click here if you want to learn more about the work breakdown on projects.
 You should look into the different options in terms of structure, but also investigate how you can make milestones mutually dependent.

 This is specific to each company, which is why you'll need to decide on these things internally before setting up projects in Teamleader.
 Obviously, you can also use different structures for each project.
 If you do need advice, you can always contact us - we're happy to set you on the right track.

 Once you've found structures that work best for you, you can start using project templates.
 Suppose you plan on building another house - you won't have to create milestones and corresponding tasks over and over again.

 You'll probably realize - after having laid the foundation by setting up new milestones - that working in a team often helps.
 So let's check how you can cooperate by using projects.
 In each project, you mostly have one person who takes decisions and multiple people that contribute.
 Teamleader offers you the option to grant different rights to participants based on their role.

 Each project visualizes its profit by giving an overview of the costs you've incurred in relation to the revenue of the project.
-Read more on profit margin on projects here!
+Read more about profit on projects here!

 Click here to read the next part: Getting started: How can you add work and external costs to a project?